Get Connected with Marietta

 As an intervention specialist, you may co-teach with the regular classroom teacher or work with individuals or small groups of students in a special education resource room setting.
 This degree will enable you to make a difference in the lives of students across the spectrum of ability and age, empowering them for their future and instilling them with confidence and self-worth.

-- Middle Childhood Special Education Dual Preparation
+Middle Childhood and Special Education Dual Degree (Grades 4 through 9)

 Marietta's clinical model for teacher preparation also includes professional development and workshop experience — so our students can pursue special certifications such as NASA's Flynn Lab Safety.